-- a) Calculate the total metered gas flow in the period by using the readings before and after the missing or estimated reading(s). - b) Obtain the correction factor (CF) for the gas meter from the following, in order of preference: - 1) The estimated bill for the period (if available) or the average value if there is more than one estimated bill; or - Calculating the CF by averaging the CF on the utility bills before or after the missing period; or

-3) Written documentation provided by the utility.
+- a)Calculate the total metered gas flow in the period by using the readings before and after the missing or estimated reading(s). - b) Obtain the correction factor (CF) for the gas meter from the following, in order of preference: - 1) The estimated bill for the period (if available); or - 2) Calculating the CF by averaging the CF on the utility bills before or after the missing period; or - 3) Written documentation provided by the utility.